lemonce/lemonce.net/source/docs/setup/interface.md

 <br>
 **2.1.2 Buttons of editor groups**

-There are three buttons to active different areas of editor groups, you can find more detailed information below.
+There are three buttons to active different corresponding areas of editor groups, you can find more detailed information below.

 - <i class="fa fa-file-code-o fa-2x" style="color:green"></i> **Toggle Case Panel**